U.S Military Women Veterans

 I am active with the local American Legion (William Lopp Post 284) and VFW (W.C.
 Miller) Post 2756 here in Thomasville.
 I also am on the NC Memorial Day Parade Committee.
 I feel that community involvement is important.

-Special Project Coordinator - more information coming soon
+Special Project Coordinator - Krista Beaver

 Monthly Meeting